Australian Model Madi Edwards Shows Off Backside With Pal In Thong Bikinis As They Raise Their Glasses

 Next to her sits her beautiful friend, who also wears her blond locks down and slightly waved while holding up a glass of wine in her hand.
 Annalise puts her killer figure on display as well in a brown and black striped bikini that also features a thing.
 The post has only been live on Edwards’ account for a short time but it’s garnered plenty of attention from fans with over 9,000 likes and 60-plus comments.

-Some fans commented on the photo to let Madi know that they are big fans of her while countless others raved over her gorgeous figure.
+Some fans commented on the photo to let Madi know that they are big fans while countless others raved about her gorgeous figure.
 A few other followers simply flooded the comments section with heart and flame emoji.

 “Two very hot young ladies.” one fan raved with a series of flame emoji.